zerowastefestival/zerowastefestival.github.io/_posts/festival/2019-12-13-science-gallery.md

 #### 15:00 to 17:00 <br/> Knitting for the Homeless *with Revived Yarn*

-[Revived Yarn](https://www.facebook.com/revivedyarn/) is a knitting community created by Elisabetta Melis that aims to bring a little bit of help to people who find themselves homeless in Dublin during the harsh winter months.
-Drop in and help knit things for the homeless.
+Give a new purpose to yarn leftovers and help people affected by homelessness in Dublin to stay warmer this winter.
+Download a pattern of preference on [www.revivedyarn.com](https://www.revivedyarn.com/) and bring your own needles.
+Yarn and materials will be available at the sessions.
+Knitters and crocheters of all levels are welcome!
+The finished items will be donated to charities and organisations assisting the homeless in Dublin.

 <a name="beeswax"></a>